gotrucker/trucker/README.md

 # Wishes for the future
 - Integrate DuckDB as a library to allow having lots more input / output sources
+- Large tests with TPC-DS dataset and some gnarly scenarios

 # Questions